A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Introduction

-\item \textbf{Improved Bounds for IAG.} The work of~\citet{blatt2007convergent} that originally developed the IAG algorithm provided no explicit convergence rates for general smooth and strongly convex functions.
+$\bullet$ \textbf{Improved Bounds for IAG.} The work of~\citet{blatt2007convergent} that originally developed the IAG algorithm provided no explicit convergence rates for general smooth and strongly convex functions.
 This gap was later addressed by~\citet{gurbuzbalaban2017convergence}, who, for deterministic cyclic sampling patterns, established a convergence rate of $\bigo{\exp(-K/(\kappa^2 N^2))}$ after $K$ iterations of IAG.
 Here, recall that $\kappa$ is the condition number and $N$ is the number of component functions.
 Due to the quadratic dependence on $\kappa$ and $N$ in the exponent, the rate predicted for IAG in~\citet{gurbuzbalaban2017convergence} is much slower compared to that for GD, SAG, and SAGA.
 Such a pessimistic picture for IAG has, in fact, prompted the development of more complex deterministic variance-reduction algorithms; see~\citet{mokhtari2018surpassing}.
-As a byproduct of our analysis for SAG and SAGA, we establish a significantly tighter rate of $\bigo{\exp(-K/(\kappa N))}$ for IAG in Theorem~\ref{thm:sc_iag}.
+As a byproduct of our analysis for SAG and SAGA, we establish a significantly tighter rate of $\bigo{\exp(-K/(\kappa N))}$ for IAG.
 Intuitively, this rate makes sense, since $N$ iterations of IAG are comparable to one iteration of GD.
-Thus, our unified analysis provides a more accurate understanding of the true dynamics of IAG. \end{enumerate}
+Thus, our unified analysis provides a more accurate understanding of the true dynamics of IAG.

-As a minor contribution, our results can be extended straightforwardly to the smooth, non-convex setting, as demonstrated in Section~\ref{sec:nonconvex}; see Theorem~\ref{thm:nonconvex}.
-The concentration bounds we derive in this regard complement the known in-expectation bounds of VR methods for non-convex losses derived in~\cite{reddi2016fast, reddi2016stochastic}.
-Overall, we anticipate that the simple modular nature of our proof framework can be built upon to develop tail bounds for more complex (e.g., accelerated, second-order) VR algorithms in the future.
+As a minor contribution, our results can be extended straightforwardly to the smooth, non-convex setting, as demonstrated in Section~\ref{sec:nonconvex}.
+Overall, we anticipate that the simple modular nature of our proof framework can be built upon to develop tail bounds for more complex (e.g., accelerated, second-order) variance-reduced algorithms in the future.